 After a serious back injury, financial worries often pile up fast.
 Medical bills arrive, work may be put on hold, and everyday expenses don’t stop, making the thought of hiring a lawyer feel out of reach.
 Many injured people delay getting legal help simply because they fear it will add to their stress.

-With us, cost should never stand between you and the help you need.
 We represent back injury victims on a contingency fee basis, which means:

 - No hourly billing or retainers